A | B | C | D | E | F | G | I | K | M | N | O | P | R | S | T | U

 Shell bank

-A bank that:
+A shell bank is a corporation that:

-• has no physical presence in the country in which it is incorporated,
+• has no physical presence in the country in which it is incorporated, and

 Physical presence means the corporation carries on a banking business at a physical place in that country and has at least one full-time employee who performs banking-related duties there.
 It involves meaningful decision-making and management.

-See section 15 of the AML/CTF Act
+See section 94A of the AML/CTF Act

 Senior managing official